PARPedraza/GaussianDensityModel/README.rst

 Gaussian Density Model
 ====================

 Segmentation algorithm of urban environment, we used the LiDAR Velodyne 64E.
+The algorithm read and write type files csv.

+Input: (x,y,z,d) where d is density and (x,y,z) without density.
+Ouput: (x,y,z,d)
 ==================